What is the name of your first book series? Our first book series is called Marble Mangosteen's Good Deed Collection.

 What is Surprising Mrs Rhubarbson about?
 Mrs Rhubarbson has no time for herself because she’s always busy taking care of the elderly at her workplace.
 But it’s her birthday!
 Her daughter Roxy, along with her friends, Marble and Shooz, plan a surprise.
 They manage to make Mrs Rhubarbson very happy, but they also manage to surprise some others along the way.

 How did you come up with this idea?
 As a teacher, I’ve come across lots of children that haven’t given due respect to their caregivers (mums, dads, grandparents, helpers or anyone else in that role).
 I grew up watching my mum take care of several guests, friends and relatives.
 Being a housewife, she’d juggle everyone, including all her children, but what about her?
 So… I decided to create a village with a mother character.
 I called her Mrs Rhubarbson.
 I gave her a workplace, the elderly home that takes away lots of her time.
-And then, I create a daughter, of course.
+And then, I created a daughter, of course.
 But I didn’t want to use the name Reena, so I came up with Roxy instead.
 And that was the basis.
 It’s really an appreciation or even a tribute to my mother.
 The book is dedicated to her.

 What is the message you want to share?
 Our caregivers are quite selfless when it comes to looking after others.
 It’s important to show kindness and appreciation towards those we take for granted sometimes.
 Not just children but adults as well.